-A study has painted a worrisome picture of the state of food allergy management in children, including a lack of vigilance by some parents and caregivers – and even intentional exposures to allergens.
+A study has painted a worrisome picture of the state of food allergy management in children, including a lack of allergy vigilance by some parents and caregivers.
+This even includes some intentional exposures to allergens.

 In 51 percent of the reactions, the food was provided by a caregiver other than a parent.
 What’s worse, in some cases the allergic reactions experienced were no accident: 11 percent of reactions to milk, egg, or peanut where the result of an allergen-containing food being “knowingly provided” to a child.